schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 In this assignment, you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome.
 The secret message will be recognizable as a novel insertion of sequence not found in the reference.
 Your task is to assess the quality of the reads, assemble the genome, identify, and decode the secret message.
 If all goes well the secret message should decode into a recognizable english text, otherwise doublecheck your coordinates and try again.
 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/jhu/spring2017/600649/home)

+Some of the tools you will need to use only run in a linux environment.
+Allpaths, for example, will *not* work under Mac, even though it will compile.
+If you do not have access to a linux machine, download and install a virtual machine following the directions here: https://github.com/schatzlab/appliedgenomics/blob/master/assignments/virtualbox.md

 #### Question 1.
 Coverage Analysis [10 pts]

 Download the reads and reference genome from: https://github.com/schatzlab/appliedgenomics/raw/master/assignments/assignment1/asm.tgz